 Looking for some great Classic WoW addons?
 One of the features that has changed dramatically since World of Warcraft launched nearly 16 years ago is how much players are willing to alter the basic user interface to streamline the experience and eradicate even the smallest inconveniences.

 In vanilla WoW, player additions to how WoW looked and gave them feedback and information were very limited.
 Some offered a svelte way to report additional information across the top or bottom of the screen.
 Others provided small, discreet windows with additional displays, whether they were for specific Classic WoW classes, or to track an item that was obscured in the default UI.

 The good news for modern players returning to Classic WoW is that addons now exist to provide at least a few contemporary conveniences to the original version of the game.
-While nothing will provide all the quality of life improvements WoW itself has added over the years, these will give you a few important windows into modern life – nostalgia ain’t all it’s cracked up to be.
+While nothing will provide all the quality of life improvements WoW itself has added over the years to one of the best MMOs of all time, these will give you a few important windows into modern life – nostalgia ain’t all it’s cracked up to be.

 Here are a few of our favourites:

 Deadly Boss Mods is a must-have WoW addon for 2020 players who participate in group dungeon and raid content, so we’re grateful there’s a WoW Classic addon version.
 It gives you warnings for events that are happening during boss-fight encounters, timers for when the next events in the fight are going to happen, and advice for what to do as a result.